Ibn Ishaq: Life

-Born in Medina circa A.H.
-85 (A.D.
-704), ibn Isḥaq's grandfather was Yasār ibn Khiyar (according to some ibn Khabbar, Kuman or Kutan), one of forty Christian or Jewish boys who had been held captive in a monastery at Ayn al-Tamr.
+Born in Medina c.704AD (A.H.
+85), ibn Isḥaq's grandfather was Yasār ibn Khiyar Ibn Ishaq's grandfather Yasar has been described as probably a Christian Arab.
+One of forty Christian or who had been held captive in a monastery at Ayn al-Tamr.
 After being found in one of Khalid ibn al-Walid's campaigns, Yasār was taken to Medina and enslaved to Qays ibn Makhrama ibn al-Muṭṭalib ibn ʿAbd Manāf ibn Quṣayy.
 On his conversion to Islam, he was manumitted as "mawlā" (client), thus acquiring the surname, or "nisbat", al-Muṭṭalibī.
 His three sons, Mūsā, ʿAbd al-Raḥmān, and Isḥāq, were transmitters of "akhbār", i.e. they collected and recounted written and oral testaments of the past.
 Isḥāq married the daughter of another mawlā and from this marriage Ibn Isḥāq was born.

 No facts of Ibn Isḥāq's early life are known, but it is likely that he followed in the family tradition of transmission of early akhbār and hadith.
 He was influenced by the work of ibn Shihab al-Zuhri, who praised the young ibn Ishaq for his knowledge of "maghāzī" (stories of military expeditions).
 Around the age of 30, ibn Isḥaq arrived in Alexandria and studied under Yazīd ibn Abī Ḥabīb.
 After his return to Medina, based on one account, he was ordered out of Medina for attributing a hadith to a woman he had not met, Fāṭima bint al-Mundhir, the wife of Hishām ibn ʿUrwa.
 But those who defended him, like Sufyan ibn ʽUyaynah, stated that Ibn Ishaq told them that he did meet her.
 Also ibn Ishaq disputed with the young Malik ibn Anas, famous for the Maliki School of Fiqh.
 Leaving Medina (or forced to leave), he traveled eastwards towards "al-Irāq", stopping in Kufa, also al-Jazīra, and into Iran as far as Ray, before returning west.
 Eventually he settled in Baghdad.
 There, the new Abbasid dynasty, having overthrown the Umayyad dynasty, was establishing a new capital.

 Ibn Isḥaq moved to the capital and found patrons in the new regime.
 He became a tutor employed by the Abbasid caliph Al-Mansur, who commissioned him to write an all-encompassing history book starting from the creation of Adam to the present day, known as "al-Mubtadaʾ wa al-Baʿth wa al-Maghāzī" (lit.
 "In the Beginning, the mission [of Muhammad], and the expeditions").
 It was kept in the court library of Baghdad.
 Part of this work contains the Sîrah or biography of the Prophet, the rest was once considered a lost work, but substantial fragments of it survive.
-He died in Baghdad in A.H.
-150.
+He died in Baghdad in 767.